wpilibsuite/frc-docs/source/docs/zero-to-robot/step-4/creating-benchtop-test-program-cpp-java.rst

 After successfully creating your project, VS Code will give the option of opening the project as shown above.
 We can choose to do that now or later by typing :kbd:`Ctrl+K` then :kbd:`Ctrl+O` (or just :kbd:`Command+O` on macOS) and select the folder where we saved our project.

+.. note:: Due to a known issue it is recommended to choose :guilabel:`Yes (new window). :ref:`here <docs/yearly-overview/known-issues:WPILib VS Code extension not loaded after creating new project or importing>`

 .. image:: /docs/software/vscode-overview/images/creating-robot-program/trusted-workspace.png
    :alt: Trusted Workspace dialog in VS Code.